ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Project CRS

 Each project uses a 'Coordinate Reference System' (CRS).
-This essentially determines where the X and Y coordinates are place with respect to a given 'origin'.
+This essentially determines where the X and Y coordinates are placed with respect to a given 'origin'.
 A CRS will have a name and standard code (EPSG:XXXXX) .
 For most purposes, the project CRS will either be Universal Transverse Mercator (WGS84, EPSG: 4326), or some kind of National Grid.
 OSGB British National Grid (EPSG: 27700) is the CRS of choice for projects set in Great Britain.
 The origin of this coordinate system is located in the southwest of the British Isles.
 British National Grid is actually a PROJECTED coordinate system, which uses 'Eastings' and 'Northings' instead of Longitude and Latitude.

 As these tutorials will use data for Great Britain, we will need to set the Project CRS to British National Grid.
 To do this go to `Project > Properties > CRS`.
 Now, in the `Filter` bar search for either 'British National Grid' or '27700' (the EPSG code).
 Now select the result in the 'Coordinate Reference System' box and press OK.